odinuv/web/en/apv/course/technical-support.md

 - `upload_max_filesize` -- maximal size of uploaded file
 - SMTP settings -- for sending email

-For example `memory_limit` setting: when you work with images (resizing image to obtain a thumbnail), you need to fit whole bitmap into memory.
-For 2 Mpx image you need 2000000 pixels * 24 bit per channel ~ about 6 MiB of memory.
-But for 10 Mpx you need five times more.
+For example `memory_limit` setting: when you work with bitmap images (resizing image to obtain a thumbnail), you need to fit a whole bitmap into the memory.
+For 2 Mpx image you need 2000000 pixels &times; 24 bit per channel ~ about 6 MiB of memory.
+But for 10 Mpx you need five times more (also include some overhead for calculations and other script needs -- 128 MiB should be enough for your scripts).

-Size of upload can be limiting when you try to import large database dump with Adminer and also with images from users.
+Size of upload can be limiting when you try to import large database dump with Adminer and also with image uploads from users.
+Even a trained administrator can be lazy to downscale images beforehand, other users just do not care.

 Useful PHP extensions: